 So of course, when academics calculate the economic growth of the Stalin and Mao era, a naive reader might expect them to use the Fisher mean.
 But sadly they do not.
 With the odd exception, they use a Paasche, thus giving the lowest growth possible.

 The generally accepted figures for Soviet growth in the Stalin period were produced by Richard Moorsteen of the US government-linked RAND corporation and Raymond Powell of Yale University in their 1966 book Soviet Capital Stock 1928-1962.
 They give a figure of 6.2% growth in Gross National Product (GNP) for the period 1928-1937.
 This covers the first and second five-year plans.
 These are the figures relied on by Angus Maddison in his reconstruction of Soviet growth for his widely-used historical database of world GDP.
 They are widely quoted by others such as R.C.
 Allen in his influential book Farm to Factory: A Reinterpretation of the Soviet Industrial Revolution.
-6.2% seems quite impressive, but it must be realised that the average population growth in this period was 2.1%, which brings per capita growth down to a slightly less impressive 4.1%.
-As a rough guide, economic growth in India is currently around 6% (it recently dipped to 5.8%).
-According to the World Bank, population growth is 1% a year, giving it a per capita growth rate of about 5%.
+As a rough guide, economic growth in India is currently around 6% (it recently dipped to 5.8%). %.
 India is generally presented as the modern example of capitalism leading to the rapid growth and development of a mainly rural country.
 ‘Shining India’ has long been used as a positive example of the success of ‘economic reform’ and globalisation.
-China’s current growth rate is currently 6.2% with a population growth rate of 0.5% to give per capita growth of 5.7%.
+China’s current growth rate is currently 6.2%.

 Measured against examples like modern India, Stalin’s Soviet Union seems, therefore, an achiever rather than a super-achiever in economic terms.
 However, this slightly mediocre verdict would be misleading.
 On page 286 of Moorsteen and Powell’s book, we find that that they give figures for 1928-1937 in two sets of prices.
 One in 1928 prices and one in 1937 prices.
 The prices of 1928 give a figure of 11.9%, and the prices for 1937 give a figure of 6.2%.
-So if we take a geometric mean of the two figures we get a figure of 8.6% for a per capita growth rate of 6.5%.
-This is higher than current per capita growth in India or indeed today’s China and looks like an endorsement of Stalin’s economic system.
+So if we take a geometric mean of the two figures we get a figure of 8.6%.
+This is higher than current growth in India or indeed today’s China and looks like an endorsement of Stalin’s economic system.

 However, this is not a figure Moorsteen and Powell will use.
 Why not?
 They say (page 276-277) that this is because the 1928 prices were more unreliable than those of 1937.
 This is because of an oversupply of labour in rural areas in 1928 lead to artificially low prices for agricultural goods.
 On the face of it, this is ridiculous.
 All countries beginning industrialisation tend to have an oversupply of rural labour.
 India still has an oversupply, so by this standard, all of its economic statistics whether measured on a Paasche or a Laspeyres basis would have to be dismissed and economists would have to shrug their shoulders when asked how the Indian economy is doing.
 Besides, even if there was some reason to dismiss the Soviet figures in 1928 prices (which there is not) why do academics simply quote the 1937 figures as the correct figure?
 Surely the correct thing to say would be that 6.2% for 1928 to 1937 is one figure but that the actual growth rate was likely to have been significantly higher than that.
 No economist, as far as I know, says that.

-A per capita growth rate of 6.5% is much higher than any growth rate in subsequent Soviet periods.
+A growth rate of 8.6% is much higher than any growth rate in subsequent Soviet periods.
 The generally accepted later growth rates for the Soviet Union were provided by the CIA and these will be found in any economic history of the USSR:

 From page 8 of this CIA report, we can calculate the Fisher mean of Soviet growth rates calculated in 1970 and 1982 prices and we get the following:

 There needs to be some caution about the later figures.
-The slow-down, especially after the 1960s, is probably exaggerated.
-As I will show in a future article, the figures for the 1970s and 1980s should probably show per capita growth of just over 3%.
+The slow-down, especially after the 1960s, is probably exaggerated, as I will show in a later article.
 The most important reason for this is that the CIA underestimated Soviet defence spending in this period.
 I also believe they somewhat underestimated the growth of consumer spending too.

 The growth slow-down after the Stalin-era, this is usually explained by the ‘extensive growth theory’.
 See: